-Collect data by:
+They can collect data by:

-- o collecting all the fingerprint profiles done in class, - o surveying the students individually or, - o facilitating an open classroom discussion.
+- $\circ$ collecting all the fingerprint profiles done in the previous class, - o surveying the students individually, or - o facilitating an open classroom discussion.

-Input data by:
+They can input data by:

-- o creating a data grid in an Excel spreadsheet, - o creating a data collection worksheet on note paper or, - $\circ$ $\,$ creating a grid or on the classroom board or wall paper.
+- o creating a data grid in an Excel spreadsheet, - o creating a data collection worksheet on note paper, - $\circ$ $\,$ or creating a grid or on the classroom board or wall paper.